jiangsheng/jiangsheng.github.io/docs/blogs/2005/05/read-twice-to-reveal-the-cluesorson-scott-cardspeaker-for-the-dead.rst

    removed the barrier between human and peggies, and made the treatment between the 3 species.

-   I did not notice the importance of the irrelavent quotation at the beginning of each chapter, but I found they are noteworthy for better understanding.
-They are kind of background information, and some sources appeard in the body part later.
+   I did not notice the importance of the irrelevant quotation at the beginning of each chapter, but I found they are noteworthy for better understanding.
+They are kind of background information, and some sources appeared in the body part later.

    "We question all our beliefs, except for the ones we really believe, and those we never think to question. "